im95able/Rea/README.md

 # SlotMap
 If like in the SlotList you need constant time insertion, removal, and lookup, as well as cache friendly iteration through a contiguous array, use SlotMap.

 Implementation details are given below, although there is a [video](https://www.youtube.com/watch?v=SHaAR7XPtNU) which explains exactly what this data structure is.
-Precisely the video is describing what's called in this library `rea::versioned_slot_map`.
+Precisely, the video is describing what's called in this library `rea::versioned_slot_map`.
 If you've seen it, "Implementation" section won't give you any more details and could be skipped.

 ## Implementation
 SlotMap is internally implemented as 2 std::vectors and a slot_list like data structure.